-STATE COMPENSATION INSURANCE FUND ADDITIONAL INSURED EMPLOYER ENDORSEMENT AGREEMENT Home Office San Francisco All Effective Dates are at 12:01 AM Pacific Standard Time or the Time Indicated at Pacific Standard Time San Francisco or the Time indicated at Facilic Standard Time ANYTHING IN THIS POPULICY SHALL NOT B (SPEC FY NUMBER)DAYS AFTER WRITTEN NOTICE OF SUCH CANCELLATION HAS BEEN PLACED IN THE MAIL BY STATE FUND TO CURRENT HOLDERS OF CERTIFICATE OF WORKERS' COMPENSATION INSURANCE.
-EXTEND ANY OF THE OTHER THAN AS STA DORSEMENT CONTAINED SHALL BE HALED TO VARY, ALTER, WAIVE OR TERMS, CONDITIONS, AGREEMENTS OR LIMITATIONS OF THIS POLICY STED.
-NOTHING ELSEWHERE IN THIS POLICY SHALL BEHELD TO VARY, MIT THE TERMS, CONDITIONS, AGREEMENTS OR LIMITATIONS OF THIS COUNTERSIGNED AND ISSUED AT SAN FRANCISCO 0015
+STATE COMPENSATION INSURANCE FUND ADDITIONAL INSURED EMPLOYER ENDORSEMENT AGREEMENT Home Office All Effective Dates are at 12:01 AM Pacific Standard Time San Francisco or the Time Indicated at Pacific Standard Time ANYTHING IN THIS POLICY TO THE CONTRARY NOTWITHSTANDING, IT IS AGREED THAT THIS POLICY SHALL NOT BE CANCELED UNTIL: (SPECIFY NUMBER)DAYS AFTER WRITTEN NOTICE OF SUCH CANCELLATION HAS BEEN PLACED IN THE MAIL BY STATE FUND TO CURRENT HOLDERS OF CERTIFICATE OF WORKERS' COMPENSATION INSURANCE.
+NOTHING IN THIS ENDORSEMENT CONTAINED SHALL BE HALED TO VARY, ALTER, WAIVE OR EXTEND ANY OF THE TERMS, CONDITIONS, AGREEMENTS OR LIMITATIONS OF THIS POLICY OTHER THAN AS STATED.
+NOTHING ELSEWHERE IN THIS POLICY SHALL BEHELD TO VARY, ALTER, WAIVE OR LIMIT THE TERMS, CONDITIONS, AGREEMENTS OR LIMITATIONS OF THIS ENDORSEMENT.
+COUNTERSIGNED AND ISSUED AT SAN FRANCISCO 0015